+The wealth index is designed to reflect long-term wealth by utilizing information about household assets, aiming to rank households from poorest to richest (Filmer and Pritchett, 2001).
+The wealth index is designed to reflect long-term wealth by utilizing information about household assets, aiming to rank households from poorest to richest.
+In this study, we used five categories of the wealth index: Poorest, Poor, Middle, Rich, and Richest.
+Religion is categorized as Islam and others; the sex of the household head is classified as male or female; ethnicity is divided into Bengali and other; household size is categorized as less than 5 members and 5 or more members; and livestock ownership is classified as yes or no.

-(Filmer and Pritchett, 2001)Flushed to piped sewer system, septic tank, pit latrine and open drain, ventilated improved pit latrine, pit latrine with and without slab were categorized as improved toilet facility and hanging toilet/latrine, bucket, composite toilet, and no facility/bush/field were categorized as unimproved toilet facility (“Surveys - UNICEF MICS,” 2023).
+Flushed to the piped sewer system, septic tank, pit latrine, and open drain, ventilated improved pit latrine, pit latrine with and without slab were categorized as improved toilet facility and hanging toilet/latrine, bucket, composite toilet, and no facility/bush/field were categorized as an unimproved toilet facility (“Surveys - UNICEF MICS,” 2023).
 Salt iodization was considered “Yes” if the salt tested result showed 0 to 15 ppm or above 15 ppm and otherwise “No”.
-Having access to mass media indicated that a household at least accessed magazines/newspapers/TV/radio for less than once a week.
+Having access to mass media indicated that a household at least accessed newspapers/TV/radio less than once a week.
 Piped into dwelling, to yard and neighbor, public tap, tube well, dug well (protected), protected spring, rainwater, bottled and sachet water were considered as improved water source and dug well (unprotected), unprotected spring, tanker truck, cart with small tank, water selling plant, surface water (river, dam, lake, pond, canal) and other were considered as unimproved water source.
-Drinking water was considered treated if any process among boiling, adding bleach/chlorine, straining through cloth, using any kind of water filter was done (“Surveys - UNICEF MICS,” 2023).
+Drinking water was considered treated if any process among boiling, adding bleach/chlorine, straining through cloth, or using any kind of water filter was done (“Surveys - UNICEF MICS,” 2023).

 Data analysis